Trevor Siemian

-Trevor John Siemian (born December 26, 1991) is an American football quarterback who is a free agent.
-He played college football at Northwestern and was drafted by the Denver Broncos in the seventh round of the 2015 NFL Draft.
-Siemian was a part of the 2015 Broncos team that won Super Bowl 50.
-He has also played for the Minnesota Vikings, New York Jets, Tennessee Titans, New Orleans Saints, and Chicago Bears.
+Trevor John Siemian (born December 26, 1991) is an American professional football quarterback for the Tennessee Titans of the National Football League (NFL).
+He played college football for the Northwestern Wildcats and was selected by the Denver Broncos in the seventh round of the 2015 NFL draft.
+Siemian was part of the Broncos when they won Super Bowl 50, serving as the third-string quarterback behind starter Peyton Manning and backup Brock Osweiler.
+He has also been a member of the Minnesota Vikings, New York Jets, New Orleans Saints, Chicago Bears, and Cincinnati Bengals.

-Early years and education
+Early life

-Siemian was born on December 26, 1991 in Danbury, Connecticut to Walter and Colleen Siemian.
+Siemian was born on December 26, 1991, in Danbury, Connecticut to Walter and Colleen Siemian.

 Siemian attended Olympia High School in Orlando, Florida.
 On the football team, he threw for an Orange County record of 6,144 career yards and 53 touchdowns as quarterback for three seasons with the Titans.
-He was also an outstanding baseball shortstop, third baseman, and outfielder, was voted Mr. Olympia by his classmates during his senior year.
-He graduated with a 3.9 GPA and was named to the National Honor Society.
+Siemian was also an outstanding baseball shortstop, third baseman, and outfielder, was voted Mr. Olympia by his classmates during his senior year.
+Siemian graduated with a 3.9 grade point average. and was named to the National Honor Society.

 Siemian chose to attend Northwestern University.